 04 Apr Stretch Skirt Block and Design Options

-Posted at 16:41h in Creative Pattern Making, Intermediate, Introductory, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 16:41h in Creative Pattern Making, Introductory, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments

 Following on from the Skirt Block and Design Options post I’ve separated skirt designs that use a stretch skirt block to start your pattern development.
 You can use my skirt block to make a stretch skirt block to use with all these pattern puzzle posts.
 Some of them have been sampled and those sample posts are also included here.